-Pool builders know that a swimming pool needs to be strong, as well as being stylish and functional.
+Pool builders know that a steel pool needs to be strong, as well as being stylish and functional.

 Even the smallest of pools need to hold a massive amount of water without deforming, shifting the earth or cracking.